Afsaneh-Karami/Computer_Vision/object classification with shape and texture feature/readme.md

 All the features were extracted and averaged for each image, so there are 5 shape features and 12 texture features for each image for each object.
-Features of images 19 and 20 for both classes were separated as test data.
+Features of images 19 and 20 for both classes were separated as test data. <br />
 The function fitcsvm was used for the classification.
 It is a machine learning algorithm, the Support Vector Machine (SVM) algorithm, for classification.
 SVM is a machine learning algorithm that finds the optimal boundary (hyperplane) to separate the two classes in the feature space.
 This hyperplane is selected